mjeanmar/mdi-basic-training/_docs/code-colloboration/fork-and-pull.md

     - make a "pull request" to the project maintainers to have their code incorporated into the definitive repository

-If you are still fuzzy after reading above, no worries, the next Exercise will walk you throught these steps.
+If you are still fuzzy after reading above, no worries, the next Exercise will walk you through these steps.